 Flags are not always limited to double red, red, yellow, green, and blue/purple.
 In some areas, you might see flags with symbols intended for surfers and other water sports enthusiasts.
 For instance, a yellow flag with a black circle in the middle indicates that surfboards are banned, as are other non-powered watercraft.
 A black-and-white checkered flag, on the other hand, designates an area as surfboard-friendly.

 If you see a flag and do not know what it means, ask a lifeguard for assistance.

 The Miami Dade Fire Rescue recommends the following safety tips to keep in mind while enjoying the local beaches:

 - The best survival tip is prevention.
-Avoid swimming in beaches when rip current advisories are in effect.
+Always avoid swimming when rip current advisories are in effect.

-- Swim only at guarded beaches during lifeguard duty hours, and ask them about surf conditions before entering the water.
+- Swim only at beaches that have on-duty lifeguards, and consult them about surf conditions before entering the water.

-- Never swim alone, the buddy system works!
+- Never swim alone.
 Keep an extra careful watch on children and elderly swimmers.

-- If you do get caught in a rip current, remain calm and dont try to swim against the current.
+- If you do get caught in a rip current, remain calm and do not try to swim against the current.
 Instead, swim out of the current in a perpendicular direction, following the shoreline.
-Once you are out of the current, swim back to shore.
+Once you are out of the current, you can safely swim back to shore.